Sigala

-Bruce Fielder, known professionally as Sigala, is an English DJ and record producer.
-He has had eight songs peak within the top ten of the UK Singles Chart, including his 2015 debut single "Easy Love", which samples "ABC" by the Jackson 5.
+Bruce Fielder (born 1 November 1992), known professionally as Sigala, is an English DJ and record producer.
+He has had eight songs peak within the top ten of the UK Singles Chart, including his 2015 debut single "Easy Love", which interpolates "ABC" by the Jackson 5.

 Career

 Early career

 Bruce Fielder was born and raised in Norfolk, England.
 He first got into music at age 8, when he began to play the piano, which he has up to grade 8.
-He attended Reepham High School and Norwich City College, before graduating with a BA honours degree in commercial music from the University of Westminster.
+He attended Reepham High School and City College Norwich, before graduating with a BA honours degree in commercial music from the University of Westminster.
 He is based at Verdansk Studios in Kings Cross, London.